XUANTIE-RV/wujian100_open/README.md

 # Get ready for simulation
     1. cd wujian100_open/tools
     2. vim setup.csh then add the vcs path and license
-    3. source setup.csh
+    3. source setup.csh         //if not success you can touch a new file named setup.csh and copy the content to the new file. then source the new file
-    4. cd wujian100_open/workdir
+    4. chmod 777 run_case Src2vmem
-    5. chmod 777 run_case Src2vmem
+    5. cd wujian100_open/workdir
     6. execute the command '../tools/run_case ../case/timer/timer_test.c'
 # Get ready for FPGA bit generation
     1. make sure you have the synplify and license